What is travel insurance?

 If you need to make a claim on your travel insurance, here’s what to do:

 Keep or request any evidence to support your claim.
-Make sure you have the necessary receipts, or police or medical reports.
+Make sure you keep the necessary receipts to back up your claim.
+You’ll also need relevant police or medical reports if needed.